 But a controversial one too.
 That is, José debuted during the Civil Rights Movement for African Americans, and by 1968, when all minorities were seeking greater representation and cultural sensitivity, Mexican American groups began protesting the very idea of this character, whose exaggerated accent was as much the joke as his utter naïveté, bordering on stupidity.
 Naturally, some members of this community were offended by a depiction of a Hispanic character that was perceived to be unfavorable, while the prospect of a Hungarian Jewish comic playing him only made matters worse.
 It’s hard to say how much of this sentiment, which likely strikes audiences of 2020 as mainstream, was shared throughout the 1960s, but I have found articles as early as 1960 that raise the concern, for José, it’s rightfully established, is a caricature.
 Dana’s argument then was that, yes, José is a caricature, but a lovable one embraced by the people in question.
-To that point, he is right — there were groups that lauded José for existing and Dana himself became something of an activist for the Latino cause as a result.
-So, I think a discussion of the positive/negative implications of José is, like our look at Amos ‘n’ Andy, a subject that requires more time, for there are good arguments on both sides, and any contemporary perspective that ignores the context of that era is not entirely helpful.
-However, it’s sort of beyond the scope of our interest here — I can’t tell you what a fictional character does or does not represent… only how it influences my perception of the sitcoms we’re studying.
+To that point, he’s not wrong — there were groups that lauded José for existing and Dana himself became something of an activist for the Latino cause as a result.
+So, I think a discussion of the positive/negative implications of José is, like our look at Amos ‘n’ Andy, a subject that requires more time, for there are good ideas on both sides, and any contemporary perspective that ignores the context of that era is not entirely helpful.
+However, it’s sort of beyond the scope of our interest here — I can’t tell you what a fictional character does or does not represent politically… only how I see him in a discussion of his sitcom’s “quality.”

 On that note, I think that when Dana described José in 1960 as a caricature, he was absolutely right, and the core problem this blog has is that the latter is absurdly one-dimensional and not buyable as a human being, particularly when he begins popping up in 1961 on The Danny Thomas Show, which had previously been lauded for its fairly sincere characterizations.
 Setting aside what a lack of nuance means for a Latino on 1960s TV, there’s the technical issue of what it’s like to see anyone on this series be a one-joke stock type who gets thrown easy laugh lines while unsubtle attempts at sympathy only manage to keep him subjugated as a surface figure to whom the show condescends (like in a Season Ten episode where José studies to become an American citizen — so saccharine you’ll need to visit your dentist).
 This wasn’t so much a problem when he only existed in five-minute sketches where he just had to say funny things in a funny voice, but when asked to participate in a situation comedy, populated by characters who must have enough depth to propel story while also being realistic enough to keep us invested in them week to week, José Jiménez sticks out like a sore thumb: an underdeveloped gag stretched too thin in a world where no character can ever be that thin, stretched or not.
 Accordingly, you’ll notice that few of Dana’s appearances on Danny Thomas made my lists — the only ones I highlighted were two of his five episodes from Season Ten, as the idea of José anchoring his own series crept closer to reality.
 Of those two episodes, there’s really only one — his last appearance — that I believe comes close to imbuing in the role enough humanity to make José feel sort of like an actual person.
 And even that’s qualified.
 So, going into The Bill Dana Show — watching it seriously for the first time before this post — I was primed for trouble…